 the other Customer has paid us (either in part or in full) a Connection Charge for those assets

 you may be required to make a payment towards them.
 The ECCR prescribes the circumstances where such payment is required.
-Charges for such works only apply where the new connection is provided within .
+Charges for such works only apply where the new connection is provided within the ECCR Prescribed Period after the first connection was made.

 Rebates